ashutoshkumaranshu/k8s-training/docs/01_monitoring_lab/ReadMe.md

 ```

 Check if all is green on ArgoCD UI, also you can reach ClickHouse play web page on https://clickhouse.k8s.local/play (set usrname to admin and password to adminpwd) with running some query like "show tables in system;"

+NOTE: Currently ClickHouse exporter supports only MergeTree tables (and not ReplicatedMergeTree) so we create a one node instance instead of servers with replications. ([wip](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/26599))

 ### Install Opentelemetry Collectors